-The Office of the Insurance Commissioner of West Virginia will pay reasonable and customary court reporter fees for deposition that is presented as evidence in workers’ compensation litigation before the Office of Judges.
-The Insurance Commissioner will also pay a reasonable and customary fee for those instances when a deposition is canceled without prior notice to the court reporter.
+The Insurance Commissioner may pay reasonable and customary court reporter fees for a deposition that is presented as evidence in workers’ compensation litigation before the Board of Review.
+The Insurance Commissioner may also pay a reasonable and customary fee for those instances when a deposition is canceled without prior notice to the court reporter.
 Use the "Court Reporter Invoice" or "Verification of Court Reporter's Appearance at Canceled Deposition" form, whichever is applicable.

-The "Document Submission Form" is to be used when filing any litigation document (i.e., general correspondence, copies of subpoenas, etc. do not need to be accompanied by this form) with the Office of Judges.
+The "Document Submission Form" is to be used when filing any litigation document (i.e., general correspondence, copies of subpoenas, etc. do not need to be accompanied by this form) with the Board of Review.
 The purpose of this form is to ensure that certain basic information needed to properly index the documents is provided.
 Please continue to use a cover letter in addition to this form.

-Filing Physical Evidence with the Office of Judges
+Filing Physical Evidence with the Board of Review

 Psychiatric or Psychological Reports